Namuli-Immaculate/Super-woman/README.md

 # Super-woman
-Andela Cycle 6, Gain more confident in the technological world.
+Andela Cycle 6, Gain more confidence in the technological world.
 I like HTML and CSS